kubecost/finops-agent-chart/README.md

 There are two methods to install the FinOps Agent with Kubecost:

 1. Install the FinOps Agent as a standalone agent using this Helm chart.
-2. Install the FinOps Agent as with the Kubecost Helm chart <https://github.com/kubecost/kubecost/>.
+2. Install the FinOps Agent with the Kubecost Helm chart <https://github.com/kubecost/kubecost/>.

 Both methods will deploy the same underlying container.

-TODO: Add details on the differences between the two methods.

 ## Installing the FinOps Agent